tyleryoungblood/npm-workflow/README.md

 ## bs-config.js ##

 `bs-config.js` is necessary because lite-server looks for changes to CSS and JS files at the project root level by default.
-This config file gives you the freedom to have a build directory separate from your src directory (or root).
+This config file gives you the freedom to have a build or dist directory separate from your src directory (or root).
 - `"port": 8000` tells live-server to use localhost:8000 instead of the default port of 3000.
 - `"files": ["./build/**/*.{html,htm,css,js}"]` tells live-server to watch for html, css, and JS changes in the build directory.
-- `"server": { "baseDir": "./build" }` tells live-server to serve index.html from within /build and not /root.
+- `"server": { "baseDir": "./build" }` tells live-server to serve index.html from within /build and not root.

 ## NPM Commands ##

-1. `npm start` shorthand for `npm run start` and runs `npm run watch` and `npm run db` and `npm run serve` concurrently
+1. `npm start` is shorthand for `npm run start` and runs `npm run watch` and `npm run db` and `npm run serve` concurrently
 1. `npm run watch` uses nodemon to listen for js and scss changes and runs `build` when changes are made
     - build folder must be ignored using `--ignore build/` to prevent endless build loop!
 1. `npm run serve` starts a dev server using [lite-server](https://www.npmjs.com/package/light-server) at port specified in bs-config.json